Shel Bachrach

-Sheldon Jay Bachrach (born April 7, 1944, in Detroit, Michigan), or Shel Bachrach for short, is an American insurance broker, investor, businessman, and philanthropist.
-He is regarded as one of the world's greatest entertainment insurance brokers.
+Sheldon Jay Bachrach (April 7, 1944 – July 8, 2024) was an American insurance broker, investor, businessman, and philanthropist.

-Bachrach has held positions as President of Entertainment and High Net Worth divisions for USI (acquired by Goldman Sachs), and Albert G. Ruben of Beverly Hills.
+Bachrach held positions as President of Entertainment and High Net Worth divisions for USI (acquired by Goldman Sachs), and Albert G. Ruben of Beverly Hills.
 He was awarded the Guinness World Record in 1990 for the largest life and disability policy ever written at the time, valued at over $140 million.
-He is currently founder and President of Bachrach & Associates, co-founder and Partner of Extract Value, and Director of American Chariot.
+He was the founder and President of Bachrach & Associates, co-founder and Partner of Extract Value, and Director of American Chariot.